INVESTVIEW SHIFTS DIGITAL ASSET FOCUS TO NDAU AND PLOTS FUTURE GROWTH WITH NEW SUBSIDIARY ACQUISITIONS | Benzinga

 By Mark Gilman

-Investview (OTCQB:INVU) provides financial technology, education tools, content, research and management of digital asset technologies with a focus on Bitcoin mining and is shifting its attention to ndau.
+Investview (OTCQB:INVU) which provides financial technology, education tools, content, research and management of digital asset technologies with a focus on Bitcoin mining, is shifting its attention to ndau.
 The company, which has seen new highs in monthly gross revenues and net profits in Q1 2021, is betting on ndau to help fuel continued growth.

 In developing a new focus on ndau, the New Jersey-based Investview has forged a strategic partnership with blockchain solution provider Oneiro, the creator of ndau.
 As a result, Investview has become both an investor and adherent of ndau as a long-term store of value.